pachoyan/bashExamples/command-ls/README.md

 It lists the directory entries instead of contents, and do not derefrence symbolic links.

 If you use ls -d you'll see the output `.` which is the current folder.
-It can be used to see a folder too adding a parameter of the folder name: `ls --directory anydirectory`
+It can be used to see a folder adding a parameter of the folder name: `ls --directory anydirectory`

 An useful example of how use it could be adding the `-l` argument, so you'll see more info about the current folder or the folder you pass an argument.